benjaminzwhite/reasoning-models/README.md

 - [Beyond Pipelines: A Survey of the Paradigm Shift toward Model-Native Agentic AI](https://arxiv.org/abs/2510.16720) - nice review; changing approach to reasoning/tool use etc. They have a nice Github here [https://github.com/ADaM-BJTU/model-native-agentic-ai](https://github.com/ADaM-BJTU/model-native-agentic-ai)
 - [Every Step Evolves: Scaling Reinforcement Learning for Trillion-Scale Thinking Model](https://arxiv.org/abs/2510.18855) - Inclusion AI; very cool technical report with nice details
 - [Scaling Latent Reasoning via Looped Language Models](https://arxiv.org/abs/2510.25741) - ByteDance, MILA, lots of other institutions also
+- [DeepSeekMath-V2: Towards Self-Verifiable Mathematical Reasoning](https://arxiv.org/abs/2511.22570) - " Towards self-verifiable mathematical reasoning, we investigate how to train an accurate and faithful LLM-based verifier for theorem proving.
+We then train a proof generator using the verifier as the reward model, and incentivize the generator to identify and resolve as many issues as possible in their own proofs before finalizing them.
+To maintain the generation-verification gap as the generator becomes stronger, we propose to scale verification compute to automatically label new hard-to-verify proofs, creating training data to further improve the verifier.
+Our resulting model, DeepSeekMath-V2, demonstrates strong theorem-proving capabilities, achieving gold-level scores on IMO 2025 and CMO 2024 and a near-perfect 118/120 on Putnam 2024 with scaled test-time compute."

 #### Topic - General or unsorted